fsu-nlp/structure-ai-lang-change/README.md

 ## Licence

-Exploring the Structure of AI-Induced Language Change in Scientific English © 2025 by Riley Galpin, Bryce Anderson, Tom S Juzek is licensed under [CC BY-SA 4.0] (https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1).
+Exploring the Structure of AI-Induced Language Change in Scientific English © 2025 by Riley Galpin, Bryce Anderson, Tom S Juzek is licensed under CC BY-SA 4.0.

 ## Contact